-1. Employment.
+1. Eligibility.

-In order for Executive to be eligible for payment of the benefits under Section 4 of this Agreement, (i) Executive must be employed by the Bank or Origin on the Effective Date of a Change in Control (as defined in Section 7) in the same position, or in a position having comparable duties and authority, as on the date of the execution of this Agreement and Executive's employment must thereafter terminate as provided in such Section 4 or (ii) Executive must have, within the Pre-Change in Control Period (as defined in Section 7(f)) either (A) experienced a termination of employment by the Bank or Origin without Cause (as defined in Section 7(a)) or (B) experienced a termination of employment by Executive for Pre-Change in Contral Good Reason (as defined in Section 7(e)), if it is demonstrated by Executive that such termination or event giving rise to Pre-Change in Control Good Reason, as applicable, (x) was at the request of a third party who has taken steps reasonably calculated to effect a Change in Control or (y) otherwise arose in connection with or in anticipation of a Change in Control (a "Pre-Change in Control Qualifying Termination").
-If Executive is transferred to a position that does not have comparable duties or authority during the Pre-Change in Control Period but does not experience a termination of employment prior to the Effective Date of a Change in Control then for all purposes of this Agreement, Executive shall be deemed to be employed on the applicable Effective Date of a Change in Control in the same or a comparable position as on the date of execution of this Agreement.
+Executive will be eligible for the benefits described in Section 3 of this Agreement upon the occurrence of any one of the following events:

+- (a) Executive is employed by the Bank or Origin on the Effective Date of a Change in Control (as defined in Section 6(d)) in the same position, or in a position having comparable duties and authority, as on the date of the execution of this Agreement and, within the two-year period beginning on the Effective Date of a Change in Control, Executive experiences a Termination of Service (as defined in Section 6(g)) by the Bank or Origin other than for Cause (as defined in Section 6(a)); - (b) Executive is employed by the Bank or Origin on the Effective Date of a Change in Control in the same position, or in a position having comparable duties and authority, as on the date of the execution of this Agreement and, within the two-year period beginning on the Effective Date of a Change in Control, Executive experiences a Termination of Service by Executive for Good Reason (as defined in Section 6(d)); or - (c) Within the Pre-Change in Control Period (as defined in Section 6(f)), Executive experiences a Termination of Service by the Bank or Origin other than for Cause, or a Termination of Service by Executive for Good Reason, if it is demonstrated by Executive that such termination or event giving rise to Good Reason was at the request of a third party who took steps reasonably calculated to effect a Change in Control or otherwise arose in anticipation of a Change in Control.

+If Executive is transferred to a position that does not have comparable duties or authority during the Pre-Change in Control Period but does not experience a Termination of Service prior to the Effective Date of a Change in Control then for all purposes of this Agreement, Executive will be deemed to be employed on the applicable Effective Date of a Change in Control in the same or a comparable position as on the date of execution of this Agreement.